ferranbt/fastssz/README.md

 - If multiple input paths import the same package, all of them need to import it with the same alias if any.
 - If the folder of the package is not the same as the name of the package, any input file that imports this package needs to do it with an alias.

+## Fast HashTreeRoot

+`Fastssz` integrates with Prysm [gohashtree](https://github.com/prysmaticlabs/gohashtree) library to do high performance and concurrent Sha256 hashing.
+It achieves a 2x performance improvement with respect to the normal sequential hashing.
+As of now, this feature is not yet enabled by default since it does not use the `gohashtree` main branch.
+You can track the updates on [this](https://github.com/prysmaticlabs/gohashtree/issues/4) issue.

+In order to use this feature, enable manually the hash function in the Hasher like in the benchmark example.